bikashdaga/anonyknight.github.io/docs/blog/CS-Master/CS6310-Software-Architecture-and-Design/Applying-UML-and-Patterns/Part2-Inception.md

 **Use cases are a key requirements input to classic OOA/D**.

+### Use Cases and the Use-Case Model

+**Use cases are text documents, not diagrams, and use-case modeling is primarily an act of writing text, not drawing diagrams.**

 ### Motivation: why use cases?

 1. A good way to keep it simple for everyone.
-2. It emphasize the user goals and perspective: “Who is using the system, what are their typical scenarios of use, and what are their goals?”
+2. It emphasize the user goals and perspective.
+We ask the questions - “**Who** is using the system, what are their typical **scenarios** of use, and what are their **goals**?”

 ### Definition: What are Three Kinds of Actors?